vippsas/vipps-report-api/README.md

 💥 DRAFT!
 Unfinished work in progress.
 API specification changes are still coming. 💥

-The report API gives you or a third-party acting on your behalf the ability to fetch information about payment events that have been processed by Vipps.
+The Report API gives you, or a third-party acting on your behalf, the ability to fetch information about payment events that have been processed by Vipps.

 If you are interested in this not-yet-available API:

 * Partners: Please contact your partner manager.
 * Merchants: Please send us an email, on the address [here](https://vippsas.github.io/vipps-developer-docs/docs/vipps-developers/contact).